richrace/arctis-usb-finder/README.md

 ### Probe

-This package will give you access to the executable `arctis-usb-finder-probe`.
+Install this package `npm install arctis-usb-finder`, which will give you access to the executable `arctis-usb-finder-probe`.
 This will search for known USB dongles and will report the technical details so it can be added via an Issue.

 E.g.